Kumba, Cameroon: History

 Kumba has a rich historical and cultural background, originally inhabited by the Bafaw and Bakundu peoples.
 Over time, it developed into a significant commercial center due to its strategic location connecting various parts of Cameroon.
 Its colonial history, particularly under German and later British rule, has shaped its present identity as part of the English-speaking regions of Cameroon.

 Kumba has long been an important center for trade and agriculture.
 Its growth as a commercial town began during the colonial period when Cameroon was under German, and later, British and French rule.
 The establishment of road networks connecting Kumba to other parts of the Southwest Region, such as Mamfe and Buea, helped solidify its role as a regional hub.

 In recent years, Kumba has been impacted by the ongoing Anglophone Crisis, which began in 2016.
 The conflict between separatist forces seeking independence for the Anglophone regions and the central government has led to significant disruptions in education, business, and local governance.

 According to local mythology, Kumba was founded by the hunter Midiki Bokeng, In his honour a monument has been put up around the Town Green.
 Kumba was originally a Bafo tribal capital formed after the Mediki wars.
 Mediki was a Bafo native sent by the Bafo chief Nguti to fight other tribes around the settlement which he did successfully.
 Mediki fought together with Eseme Modu and captured territories as far as Ekombe.
 The settlement of Kumba was the capital of the former Rio Del Rey Division in German Cameroon and continued to exist into the British period.
 Abel Mukete, a local Bafo chief, became the head of native authority in the district, beginning in the 1890s and even became the first Paramount Chief in 1929.
-The title was passed down to his eldest son, John Muket,e and next to Nfon Victor E Mukete (the CEO of Camtel).
+The title was passed down to his eldest son, John Mukete, and next to Nfon Victor E Mukete (the CEO of Camtel).
 The chief of Kumba is the paramount chief of the Bafo.

 On 24 October 2020, a mass shooting took place at a school, 7 died and 13 were injured.